The Best Travel Insurance for Seniors Over 80

 • Consider secondary coverage: Primary coverage pays your claims before any other insurance, but it’s generally more expensive.
 Secondary coverage kicks in after you file a claim with Medicare or other health insurance and is often more affordable.

-Travel insurance becomes increasingly important as we age, and for travelers over 80, having the right coverage can make all the difference in an emergency.
+Having the right coverage can make all the difference in an emergency.
 At this stage of life, certain benefits are especially critical, while others may be optional based on your trip and health profile.

 A comprehensive travel insurance plan will include all the necessary coverage you need to adventure with peace of mind.
 Here are the must-have travel insurance benefits for travelers over 80: